The 3 Best At-Home UTI Tests of 2022

 Test Quick Guide

 At-home UTI testing is one method of detecting a urinary tract infection.
-Also called a urine dipstick, this test involves dipping a test strip into a sample of urine to check for substances that are often present when a person has a urinary tract infection.
+Also called a urine dipstick, this test involves dipping a test strip into a sample of urine to check for substances that are often present when you have a urinary tract infection.

-Although at-home testing may provide helpful information, testing for a UTI at home is not appropriate for people without symptoms.
-At-home testing is not a replacement for a medical evaluation performed by a health professional who has more comprehensive test options to diagnose a UTI.
+Although at-home testing may provide helpful information, testing for a UTI at home is not appropriate if you don’t have symptoms.
+At-home testing is also not a replacement for a medical evaluation performed by a health professional who has more comprehensive test options to diagnose a UTI.

 The purpose of UTI testing is to determine if an infection in the urinary tract could be the cause of your symptoms.
 The symptoms of a UTI can include: